 South Sudan holds the key to solving its hunger crisis.
 The Rainmaker Enterprise uses solar technology to allow high-value foods to be locally grown, all year round.
-South Sudan is at a crossroads, and we have a collective responsibility to work together to build the future.
+South Sudan is at a crossroads, and we have a collective responsibility to work together to build a sustainable future.

 Six million people in South Sudan are severely food insecure, and the situation will deteriorate in 2018.